Visible-Radio/react-pixel-text-renderer/README.md

 ```

 * #### PROPS
+  * ### customDefs
+    * A JSON character definition file to be used instead of the internal definitions.
+    * More information on creating custom definitions here: [https://github.com/Visible-Radio/react-pixel-character-editor](https://github.com/Visible-Radio/react-pixel-character-editor).

   * #### bgColor
     * Accepts any CSS color value.
 It simply styles the background of the canvas element.
 Omitting it results in a transparent background.